ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 ## Dependencies

-* ghc, tested with 8.1.2, may work with older versions as well
+* ghc >= 8.0.1 and <= 8.2
 * ghc-pkg, usually bundled with ghc
 * cabal, the haskell build system, usually bundled with ghc
 * augeas, which provides libfa utilized by this plugin

 ## Limitations

+- Rather experimental
-Very experimental.
-Typechecking currently only happens when getting or setting a key in a mounted specification.
-Errors are currently very raw and haskell-focused.
+- Typechecking only happens when getting or setting a key in a mounted specification
-It only supports mounting specifications to `spec/examples` as it is only intended as a proof of concept and will be extended.
+- Errors are currently raw and haskell-focused